CrayLabs/SmartSim/doc/orchestrator.rst

     colo_client.log_data(LLInfo, f"The colocated db tensor is: {value_1}")

 When the Experiment completes, you can find the following log message in `colo_model.out`::

     Default@21-48-01:The colocated db tensor is: [1 2 3 4]

 .. _colocated_orch_driver_script:
 Experiment Driver Script
 ========================
-To run the application, specify a Model workload from within the workflow (Experiment).
-Defining workflow stages requires the utilization of functions associated with the ``Experiment`` object.
+To run the previous application script, a ``Model`` object must be configured and launched within the Experiment driver script.
+Configuring and launching workflow entities (``Model``) requires the utilization of ``Experiment`` class methods.
+The ``Experiment`` object is intended to be instantiated once and utilized throughout the workflow runtime.

-In this example, we instantiate an ``Experiment`` object with the name ``getting-started``.
-We setup the SmartSim ``logger`` to output information from the Experiment.
+In this example, we instantiate an ``Experiment`` object with the `name` `"getting-started"`, and set up the SmartSim `logger` to output information from the ``Experiment`` at runtime:

 .. code-block:: python